trpc/trpc/examples/next-prisma-todomvc/README.md

 - This is not a recommended approach.
 If you want to fork this project as a starter, do the following:
   - `rm -rf ./prisma/_sqlite`
   - Update `package.json`:
-     - remove all references to sqlite
+     - remove all references of `sqlite`
      - replace commands using `*:sqlite` with `*:postgres`